- Homage to Yoshida Masao, the Man Who Saved Japan

 (Originally published in Japanese on August 14, 2013.
 Top photograph: Yoshida Masao, then manager of Fukushima Daiichi Nuclear Power Station, answers questions from the press in the plant’s quakeproof emergency control center.
 Photo courtesy of Yomiuri Shimbun and Aflo.)

 Freelance journalist.
 Graduated from Chuō University in 1983.
 Has worked as a reporter and editor for the weekly magazine Shūkan Shinchō.
-Author of Shi no fuchi o mita otoko: Yoshida Masao to Fukushima Daiichi Genpatsu no 500 nichi (The Man Who Stared into the Abyss: Yoshida Masao and His 500 Days at Fukushima Daiichi Nuclear Power Station), Taiheiyō sensō: Saigo no shōgen (The Pacific War: Final Testimony), and other works.
+Author of Shi no fuchi o mita otoko: Yoshida Masao to Fukushima Daiichi Genpatsu no 500 nichi (trans.
+On the Brink: The Inside Story of Fukushima Daiichi), Taiheiyō sensō: Saigo no shōgen (The Pacific War: Final Testimony), and other works.